Bayesian Dynamic Quantile Model Averaging: Predicting US inflation when causality changes

-where $y_{t}$ is the inflation defined as the logarithmic percentage price growth $y_{t}=100\log \left( \frac{P_{t}}{P_{t-1}}\right) $, with $P_{t}$ being a price index, $\bx_{t-1}$ a set of lagged predictors and $\left( y_{t-1},\ldots ,y_{t-p}\right) $ the lagged inflation.
-In this article, we use the same dataset described in \cite{KooKor12}.
-A detailed description is given in \ref{sec:AppData}.
-Following standard literature on quantile regression analysis, we focus on five quantile levels, i.e. $\tau =0.10$ and $\tau =0.25$ (lower quantile analyses), $\tau =0.5$ (median analysis), and $\tau =0.75$ and $ \tau =0.90$ (upper quantile analyses), which correspond, at each time step, to five different inflation levels.
-Due to the limited space, we report in Fig. \ref{fig:inflation_RegDyn}-\ref{fig:inflation_InclProb} the time-varying parameters and the inclusion probabilities from our DQMA model for three quantile levels $\tau =\left( 0.25,0.5,0.75\right) $.
-Note that, to keep the figure readable, we report the inclusion probabilities and associated dynamics only for those variables which are relevant to predict the different conditional quantiles at least one point in time, i.e. those variables whose inclusion probability is greater than $1/2$.
-For comparison purposes, we report in Tab. \ref{tab:inflation_posterior_summary} a summary of the coefficients value for a static quantile regression on the whole sample.
-Further details of the static regression parameter estimates are given in the supplementary material.
+Drawing from standard literature on quantile regression analysis, we concentrate on five quantile levels: $\tau =0.10$ and $\tau =0.25$ for lower quantile analyses, $\tau =0.5$ for median analysis, and $\tau =0.75$ and $\tau =0.90$ for upper quantile analyses.
+These levels correspond to five distinct inflation thresholds at each time step.
+Due to space constraints, we present in Fig. \ref{fig:inflation_RegDyn}-\ref{fig:inflation_InclProb} the time-varying parameters and inclusion probabilities derived from our BDQMA model for all the quantile levels $\tau=\left(0.10,0.25,0.5,0.75,0.90\right)$, focusing solely on the response variable CPIAUCSL.
+For comparison, we also include Fig. \ref{fig:CPIAUCSL_beta_relevant} and Fig. \ref{fig:CPIAUCSL_incl_prob}, which display the results for the Gaussian version of the BDQMA model.
+This Gaussian counterpart follows the Dynamic Model Averaging (DMA) approach introduced by \cite{raftery_etal.2010}, while incorporating the findings of \cite{koop_korobilis.2013} and \cite{koop_onorante.2012}, adapted to the updated dataset.
+Similar results have been provided for the response variable CPILFESL are provided in Appendix \ref{sec:US_infl_additional_results_CPILFESL} of the supplementary materials (Fig. \ref{fig:inflation_RegDyn_CPILFESL} and \ref{fig:inflation_InclProb_CPILFESL}).
+To maintain readability, we include in the figures only those variables relevant for predicting the different conditional quantiles, i.e. those variables with inclusion probabilities exceeding 0.7.
+For comparison, we present a summary of the coefficient values obtained from a static mean and quantile regressions over the entire sample in Tab. \ref{tab:inflation_posterior_summary}--\ref{tab:US_inflation_mean_regression} and Tab. \ref{tab:US_inflation_quantile_regression_010}--\ref{tab:US_inflation_quantile_regression_090} of the Appendix \ref{sec:US_infl_additional_results} of the supplementary materials accompanying the paper.